-What does it mean to major in biology?
+What does it mean to major in biological science?

 Biology majors can become part of the solution to some of the most important problems currently facing society by using modern scientific methods to understand and predict natural phenomena in the world around us.

 Students choose between the Bachelor of Arts and the Bachelor of Science in Biological Science.
 The BA degree allows greater compatibility with other areas of study while the more specialized BS degree requires additional mathematics and science courses, and provides more in-depth training in biology.

 Biologists study living organisms, attempting to understand how they function and how they interact with each other and with their environment.
 By designing and conducting experiments, biologists gain new insights on a wide range of topics such as the contribution of algae or bacteria to an ecosystem, the role of the immune system in the mating behavior of birds, and the molecular events that occur during the development of a fruit fly.
 Biology majors gain a broad understanding of the natural world around them and possess an array of skills such as the ability to design and conduct experiments, operate sophisticated instruments, interpret data, and think critically.

 The fact sheet provides a summary of the major, information about the program, and our alumni.
 The degree sheet for the BA degree and the degree sheet for the BS degree gives the specific requirements and a sample 4-year curriculum plan.

 Minor in Biological Science?

 A minor in biological science consists of a minimum of 18 credit hours of biology courses, including the foundational sequence (Bisc 160, 161, 162, and 163), and 10 credit hours at the 300 level or above.
 The biology core – physiology, ecology, and genetics – is recommended.

 It is a highly recommended minor to pair with the biochemistry major, and for any non-biology majors who are interested in a healthcare field or want a more in-depth understanding of the natural world and our place in it.

 Why is UM a good place to study biological science?